robertoalencar/seubiu/code/backend/README-setup.md

     $ cd vagrant/
     $ vagrant up
-    $ vagrant ssh

-## How to build, test and start the backend at once :)

-    ### Inside the vm:

-    $ grunt server

 ## Now you can access the backend application using your browser

-    Open your browser and go to the url http://localhost:8080
+    Open your browser and go to the url http://localhost:3000

-#For more info please contact Giba <gilbertomatos@gmail.com>
+## For more info please contact Giba <gilbertomatos@gmail.com>